Fort de Bertheaume: First World War

 As Britain and France were allied during World War I, the fort lost its role in protecting Brest from the Royal Navy.
 Still, the fort apparently did fire one shot at the beginning of the war.
 In August 1914, shortly after the start of the war, the fort fired a warning shot to stop a freighter unaware that war had begun.
-The French army then stripped the fort of its guns, which were shipped to the front. still, the military retained possession of the fort.
+The French army then stripped the fort of its guns, which were shipped to the front.
+Still, the military retained possession of the fort.

 Although the fort had lost its guns, it still performed a useful function as a site for captive observation balloons.
 Observers in the balloons kept watch for German U-boats, especially as convoys started arriving at Brest in 1917 bringing U.S. troops.

 After the war, Bertheaume continued for some time to be a training site for crews of captive balloons.

 Second World War

 The Germans occupied the site in 1940 and gradually enhanced the defenses, building a small, modern concrete blockhouse on the island.
 They armed the fort with anti-aircraft guns, 75mm cannon, mortars, and machine guns.
 The garrison strongly resisted the Liberation, only surrendering on 8 September 1944.
-Fort de Bertheaume never again fulfilled any military role.
+Fort de Bertheaume has never again fulfilled a military role.